Meet Love Island Winter 2020 contestant Callum Jones – the cheeky chap whose ideal woman in Megan Fox

 Get able to bid farewell to your social life – Love Island is again on our screens for its very first winter version.

-A brand new cohort of singletons have jetted off to the model new South African villa in an effort to discover love, cash and some tooth whitening endorsements.
+A brand new cohort of singletons have jetted off to the model new South African villa with a purpose to discover love, cash and some tooth whitening endorsements.

 One of many Love Island 2020 contestants set to jet to South Africa is Callum Jones, who hails from Manchester.